hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/getting-started-rest-api.md

   -c, --card            The name of the business network card to use  [string] -n, --namespaces      Use namespaces if conflicting types exist  [string] [choices: "always", "required", "never"] [default: "always"]
-  -p, --port            The port to serve the REST API on  [number] -y, --apikey          The apikey to get access to the REST API [string][default:undefined] -a, --authentication  Enable authentication for the REST API using Passport  [boolean] [default: false] -m, --multiuser       Enable multiple user and identity management using wallets (implies -a)  [boolean] [default: false] -w, --websockets      Enable event publication over WebSockets  [boolean] [default: true]
+  -p, --port            The port to serve the REST API on  [number] -y, --apikey          The API key to get access to the REST API [string] [default:undefined] -a, --authentication  Enable authentication for the REST API using Passport  [boolean] [default: false] -m, --multiuser       Enable multiple user and identity management using wallets (implies -a)  [boolean] [default: false] -w, --websockets      Enable event publication over WebSockets  [boolean] [default: true]